artcom/watchdog/README.md

         <CheckTimedMemoryThreshold>150000</CheckTimedMemoryThreshold>
     </Application>

-- The \<Application> root-node defines the app to execute and watch
+#### The \<Application> root-node defines the app to execute and watch

+- Attributes are as follows:
-  Attributes: \<binary>     - defines the binary filename
+  - 'binary'     - defines the binary filename
-              \<directory>  - watchdog changes to this directory before executing app [optional]
+  - 'directory'  - watchdog changes to this directory before executing app [optional]
-              \<showWindow> - is optional, default is maximized
+  - 'showWindow' - is optional, default is maximized

-Optional nodes:
+- Optional nodes:

   - \<Arguments> defines a list of application arguments and has children of \<Argument>-nodes with childnode definition of the environment variable with the use of CDATA-definition it is possible to handle specials character easier (i.e. '\').

   - \<EnvironmentVariables> defines a list of environment variables, that will be set before app executing and has children of \<EnvironmentVariable>-nodes with key-value definition of the environment variable with the use of CDATA-definition it is possible to handle specials character easier (i.e. '\').

   - The Heartbeat detection will check the content of a given file and expects the seconds since 1970 in a format like this:
   \<heartbeat secondsSince1970="1332154365"/>
     The childnode \<Heartbeat_File> will define the heartbeat file in its childnode.
     The childnode \<Allow_Missing_Heartbeats> will define the allowed mssing heartbeat before the watchdog assumes a app to be dead.
     The childnode \<Heartbeat_Frequency> will define expected frequency ot the heartbeat in seconds.
     The childnode \<FirstHeartBeatDelay> will define delay in seconds, before the heartbeat detection begins (i.e. for a longer app starttime).

   - \<WaitDuringStartup> will define a startup time before the app starts
   - \<WaitDuringRestart> will define a wait time before the app restarts
   - \<RestartTime> will define a time string, at which the apps restarts
   - \<RestartDay> will define a day on which the \<RestartTime> will be used to restart the app
   - \<Memory_Threshold> will define a threshold of free system memory, the undercut of the threshold will lead to a  app restart
   - \<CheckMemoryTime> will define a threshold of free system memory which will be used with node \<CheckTimedMemoryThreshold> to check memory assumption at a given timestamp.
   - \<CheckTimedMemoryThreshold> will define a timestamp at which memory-assumption threshold from node \<CheckMemoryTime >will be used to check

 ### Systemcommand execution